PraweenSoni/StockNote/README.md

  - Add and categorize Data.
  - Avoid duplicate data entry
  - Search item using Name & Tags
- - Also improve logic of min Qty and qty because when i parchase then it will qual then it show me low item but not

 # What next :-

  - Add and categorize expenses.